Financial Due Diligence Services

 Our goal is to determine whether reported working capital levels accurately reflect the company's ongoing operational needs and whether any additional adjustments or considerations are necessary.

 Many operational and financial risks are not immediately visible within summarized financial statements.
-We help identify issues that may impact profitability, scalability, operational stability, or long-term business performance.
+We pinpoint structural vulnerabilities, such as customer concentration or key employee dependency, that threaten post-close stability.

 This may include customer concentration risk, margin pressure, management dependency, operational bottlenecks, unusual transactions, turnover concerns, reporting inconsistencies, or operational processes heavily dependent on a small number of employees or undocumented workflows.
 We also evaluate broader operational concerns, including organizational structure, process ownership, and the company’s ability to scale effectively.